merkys/covid-lt/doc/binding-evaluator.md

 * ddG for the mutation in question as calculated by UEP [https://github.com/pepamengual/UEP] from the optimized wild type complex.

 * Conditional log-likelihood score for mutated sequences against their wild type counterparts as calculated by Evolutionary Scale Modeling v2.0.0 [doi:10.1101/622803].

+* Change in stability of the protein complex upon mutation as calculated by FoldX v4 [doi:10.1093/nar/gki387].